In 2022/23 135 workers were killed in work-related accidents in (RIDDOR) and most of these occurred in hazardous jobs in the following 5 industries:

 • How to control the risk

-Ladders, platforms, scaffolding and steps should be inspected by a competent person on a regular basis.
+Ladders, platforms, scaffolding and steps should be inspected by a competent person regularly.
 Where equipment is deemed unsafe, it must be removed from service.

 Training should be given to all workers required to work at height